Changing banks is quick and simple. Find out how to switch your current account to get a better deal or better service.

-If you need help with bad credit you could apply for a Basic Bank Account.
-Basic Bank Accounts are a 'no-frills' option and are a good choice if you just want a simple account or if you have bad credit.
-They can help manage spending and do not offer an overdraft or any other benefits.
+If you have a poor credit history you could apply for a basic bank account.
+Basic bank accounts are a 'no-frills' option and are a good choice if you just want a simple account or have a bad credit rating.
+They can help you manage your spending and don’t offer an overdraft or any other benefits.

-If the bank you're switching to is signed up to the current account switch guarantee, you can have a new account within 7 working days.
+If the bank you're switching to is signed up to the Current Account Switch Service, you can have a new account up and running within seven working days.

-If you find a current account that you think is right for you, or that you'd like to get even more information about it, click the 'apply' button to get in touch with the provider.
-Once on the provider's page you can read their terms and conditions in full before deciding whether to apply.
+If you find a current account you think is right for you or that you'd like to get even more information about it on our current accounts page, click the 'View deal' button to visit the provider’s website, where you can read its terms and conditions in full before deciding whether to apply.